nbcstevenchen/BERT-for-Classification/README.md

 tensorflow2.0

 I recommend to use Bert_classification_tf2.py or ipynb

+I set max sequence length to 512.
+You can change it in code.

 For tensorflow 2.0: Bert_classification_tf2.py or ipynb
 I implemented 3 models for fine-tuning BERT: